 In this section, the provider may update the information on the contact person.
-The contact person must be an employee of the controlling entity, parent company, sole member, governmental body, or related-party management company (i.e., the entire related organization) who is designated to be contacted concerning information reported on the cost report.
+The contact person must be an employee of the controlling entity, parent company, sole member, governmental body, or related-party management company (i.e., the entire related organization) who is designated on the Entity Contact Certification.
 The contact person should be able to answer questions about the contents of the provider's cost report.

-Financial Contact Identification
+Financial Contact

 A primary contact may designate a Financial Contact.
-This person can review the accountability report but may not make entries into the system.
-The Financial Contact must be an employee of the controlling entity, parent company, sole member, governmental body, or related-party management company, an external contracted preparer may not be listed as a provider's Financial Contact.
+This person can review the cost report, but may not make entries into the system.